phillipmblaine/pmb-picto-plots/README.md

     * 4) In the .env file, create two new variables:
       * REACT_APP_OMDB_API_KEY
       * REACT_APP_PIXABAY_API_KEY
-    * 5) Set your API keys as values to your variables:
+    * 5) Set your API keys as values to your variables (make sure to save the .env file after adding your API keys as values):
       * REACT_APP_OMDB_API_KEY=yourOmdbApiKey
       * REACT_APP_PIXABAY_API_KEY=youryourPixabayApiKey
       * Your project root structure and .env file should look similar to the image below:<br /><br />